 What about travel systems?

-If a travel system comes with a car seat, it can be tempting to use the car seat on the buggy frame for prolonged periods of time (it’s so easy to transfer your baby from the car to the pushchair that way).
+If you opt not to buy a bundle, it can be tempting to put the car seat on the buggy frame and use it for prolonged periods of time as your ‘pushchair’ (it’s so easy to transfer your baby from the car that way).

 But it’s important to note that car seats should not be used in this way for too long.
 The recommendation is that a car seat should be used for no longer than 2 hours.